-It’s November which means it’s time to think about holiday menus! 😉 My holiday philosophy may be a little different than others, in that I while I won’t deny anyone their favorite holiday indulgences (hello green bean casserole and pumpkin pie!), I personally prefer dishes that have simple, quality ingredients that are allowed to shine.
+It’s November which means it’s time to think about holiday menus! 😉 My holiday philosophy may be a little different than others, in that I while I won’t deny anyone their favorite holiday indulgences (hello green bean casserole and pumpkin pie!), I personally prefer dishes that have simple, quality ingredients that are allowed to shine – just like this simple Cranberry Apple Harvest Salad.

-Just like this Cranberry Apple Harvest Salad!
-It’s fairly simple and allows the flavors of two fall fruits to really shine.
-In fact, the two more time-consuming elements of the salad, the maple cinnamon candied seed clusters and the cranberry salad dressing, can be made in advance.
+This harvest salad is fairly simple and is broken down to a couple components that can be prepped ahead.
+The two more time-consuming elements of the salad, the maple cinnamon candied seed clusters and the cranberry salad dressing, can be made in advance.

-Plus, this Cranberry Apple Harvest Salad provides a great option for those who are vegan, vegetarian, or who have food allergies or sensitivities.
-(You know, those high maintenance family members like me. 😉 ) While it’s impossible to account for every single food sensitivity, I will tell you that this Cranberry Apple Harvest Salad is vegan and very allergen-friendly being free of the top eight most common food allergens (wheat/ gluten, soy, dairy, peanuts, tree nuts, shellfish, fish, and eggs).
+This cranberry apple harvest salad is already a recipe that’s a great option for many.
+It’s suitable for vegans, vegetarians, those with any food allergies or sensitivities to any of the top eight most common food allergens (wheat/ gluten, soy, dairy, tree nuts, peanuts, fish, shellfish, egg).
+And with all the flavor and texture variety, it’s a salad that’ll please most anyone else, too!
 Even if your friends or family are just looking for a lighter side to balance out all the heavier fare, this will work fantastic!
 It’s light, but still feels festive, flavorful, and delicious.